getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 - Changes to the data model would be necessary.
 We will not be able to aggregate array columns.
 - Pinot has ordering constraints.
   - If segments arrive after their successor has already been ingested the aggregated state will not contain those rows.
-- No existing Pinot installations within the Sentry org.
+- There are no existing Apache Pinot installations within the Sentry org.
 - The Replays team is not large enough or experienced enough to manage a Pinot installation.
   - This would require another team assuming the burden for us.
   - Otherwise, additional budget would need to be allocated to the Replays team to hire outside experts.